abdullahabumuamar/COURSES-APP-CRUD-Andriod-Project/README.md

 # Courses App (Android - Kotlin)

 A simple Android app to browse and manage courses.
 Built with Kotlin, AndroidX, and Material Components.
-ViewBinding is enabled.
+ViewBinding is enabled, Using SQLite DB.

 ## What it does